Screamo

 Screamo (also referred to as skramz) is a subgenre of emo that emerged in the early 1990s and emphasizes "willfully experimental dissonance and dynamics".
 San Diego–based bands Heroin and Antioch Arrow pioneered the genre in the early 1990s, and it was developed in the late 1990s mainly by bands from the East Coast of the United States such as Pg.
 99, Orchid, Saetia, and I Hate Myself.
 Screamo is strongly influenced by hardcore punk and characterized by the use of screamed vocals.
 Lyrical themes usually include emotional pain, death, romance, and human rights.
 The term "screamo" has frequently been mistaken as referring to any music with screaming.

 Characteristics

 Screamo is a style of hardcore punk-influenced emo with screaming.
-Alex Henderson of AllMusic considers screamo a bridge between hardcore punk and emo, and Andrew Sacher of BrooklynVegan states the genre is "built on chaos."
-The term screamo is a portmanteau of the words "scream" and "emo".
+Alex Henderson of AllMusic considers screamo a bridge between hardcore punk and emo, and Andrew Sacher of BrooklynVegan states the genre is "built on chaos".
 Screamo uses typical rock instrumentation, but is notable for its brief compositions, chaotic sounds, harmonized guitars, and screaming vocals.
-Screamo is characterized "by frequent shifts in tempo and dynamics and by tension-and-release catharses."
+Screamo is characterized "by frequent shifts in tempo and dynamics and by tension-and-release catharses".
 Many screamo bands also incorporate ballads.
-According to AllMusic, screamo is "generally based in the aggressive side of the overarching punk-revival scene."
-Screamed vocals are used "not consistently, but as a kind of crescendo element, a sonic weapon to be trotted out when the music and lyrics reach a particular emotional pitch."
+According to AllMusic, screamo is "generally based in the aggressive side of the overarching punk-revival scene".
+Screamed vocals are used "not consistently, but as a kind of crescendo element, a sonic weapon to be trotted out when the music and lyrics reach a particular emotional pitch".
 Emotional singing and harsh screaming are common vocals in screamo.